flexera-public/rightscale_cookbooks/cookbooks/jenkins/README.md

 jenkins-ci.org.
 This recipe also allows a particular version of Jenkins installed based on the `jenkins/server/version` input (Please refer to the `metadata.rb` for more information about this input).

-Jenkins currently runs as root user.
-This is required for using the VirtualMonkey test framework.
-Once the test framework is fixed, this limitation can be removed.

 The master node will add tags to announce itself as a master with information about its listen IP address and Port number.
 Jenkins slaves will use this